naufalg/pokemon-app/README.md

 This app consist of two main feature:

 1. Explore the Pokemon(s) provided by PokeAPI
-2. and make them for your own by catching them
+2. Collect them as your companion by catching them!

-This project more like a playground for myself to apply my javascript and react skills
+This project more like a javascript front-end web application playground with pokemon data provided by PokeAPI

 ### Built With